bitdust-io/devops/README.md

-#### Install/update telegraf configuration on monitoring machine
+## Provisioning BitDust

-BitDust developers maintain few machines to "seed" the Main network - you can find those hosts in [networks.json](https://github.com/bitdust-io/public/blob/master/networks.json).
+BitDust developers maintain few machines to "seed" the Main network - you can find those hosts in [default_network.json](https://github.com/bitdust-io/public/blob/master/default_network.json) file.

 Those machines we monitor via Grafana dashboard - bellow you can read how it is provisioned